 Who it’s for: Those who want a wireless smart speaker that has fantastic sound quality, and can become a key ingredient in a wide-ranging multiroom sound system.

 Why we picked the Sonos One:

 Sonos’ reputation as one of the best home audio companies is well-deserved.
-Its speakers not only sound amazing, they’re amazingly easy to use, which is something you shouldn’t underappreciate.
+Its speakers not only sound amazing, they’re amazingly easy to use, which is something that shouldn’t be underappreciated.
 The Sonos One brings the best parts of the existing Sonos ecosystem, namely bulletproof Wi-Fi performance, super-easy setup, and wide compatibility with almost every music service on the planet.
-It then ups the ante by adding Alexa support and Apple’s AirPlay 2.
-When Sonos adds Google Assistant compatibility — as it has promised it will do in 2019 — the Sonos One will become the first and only smart speaker to give you a choice over which voice assistant to use.
+With the addition of Google Assistant to go alongside Alexa, the Sonos One is the only smart speaker that gives you a choice of voice assistants.
 Granted, like all Sonos speakers, the Sonos One lacks Bluetooth and hi-res music support, but one listening session with it and we think you’ll forget all about these omissions.

 Even if we were purely judging the Sonos One on its sound, voice support, and music service compatibility, it would be worth the price of admission.
 But when you consider the Sonos app’s best-in-class user interface and universal search feature, we think you’ll agree: This is the best wireless speaker right now.